Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 One was Robert Trumbull, a long-time correspondent for The New York Times.
 Another was E.J.
 Kahn, Jr., a New Yorker staff writer.
 The third was Tokyo-based Willard Price, who had previously visited and written about Pohnpei in the 1930s but who had another go 30 years later.
 The fourth was John Wesley Coulter, an American geography professor who got around.
 His Pohnpei chapter is more informative than any of the others, but his book was probably the least read of the four.
 Come to think of it, he probably didn't have an agent, either.

 Thirty years later, the island gets three United 737s weekly from Honolulu and three from Guam.
 That's it, apart from regional airlines offering local flights.
 It's not just that the Stars and Stripes came down.
 Blame also Pohnpei's mangrove fringe, which means there are almost no beaches.
-Also, there's hardly enough flat land for a decent golf course.
-There aren't any.
+Also, there's not enough flat land for a decent golf course.
+(The airport is on fill.)
 Casinos?
 Negative.
 You can see why Lonely Planet's last edition for Micronesia was published in 2000.

 Sokehs Island, now joined to Pohnpei by a short bridge, has an impressive cliff at Sokehs Rock, but it's hard to monetize.
-Back in 1977, an adventurer tried hang gliding but was caught in a draft, smashed into the rock, and seriously hurt.
+Back in 1977, an adventurer tried hang gliding but was caught in a draft and seriously hurt.
 The clouds are standard, too, along with almost 200 inches of rain annually.

 Here's the same rock from the other side.
 The island's coral-reef necklace is on display, along with two of the several natural breaks in the reef.
-Those breaks made it possible for American whalers to drop by in the 1840s and 50s.
-The island at that time had no government in the modern sense and operated with traditional nahnmwharkis, each ruling a segment of the roughly circular island.
-The Spanish finally installed a governor in 1886.
-By then, copra had become the most important industry, largely in the hands of a German company, the Jaluit Gesellschaft.
+Those breaks made it possible for American whalers to begin dropping by in the 1830s.
+The island at that time was ruled by nahnmwharkis, chiefs ruling a segment of the roughly circular island.
+The Spanish decided to install a governor in 1886 because copra had become an industry, an industry cultivated most assiduously by a German company, the Jaluit Gesellschaft.
+The Spanish figured that it they didn't take over the islands (which as the Carolines are named after the Spanish king Charles II), the Germans likely would.

-Note for statistics hounds: average household income is about $20,000, but it's been declining about three percent annually for more than a decade, and what wealth there is is heavily concentrated in and near Kolonia.
+Note for statistics hounds: average household income is about $20,000, and it's been declining about three percent annually for more than a decade.
+What wealth there is is heavily concentrated in and near Kolonia.

 A clearer view of Kolonia.
 The Spanish called the place Santiago de la Ascension, but informally they also called it La Colonia.
-The Germans bought the island after the Spanish-American War--their motivation was political expansion, buttressed secondarily by copra income--and they renamed the town Die Kolonie.
+The Germans bought the island after the Spanish-American War--their motivation was political expansion, buttressed by copra income--and they renamed the town Die Kolonie.
 The Japanese acquired the islands as a mandate after World War I, and--this sounds like a Monty Python sketch--renamed the town Koronie.
 When the Americans took over, the name became Kolonia.
-Colonia would have been a possibility, but it was already taken by the capital of Yap Island, a thousand miles to the west and another member of the Trust Territory and, later, the FSM.
+(Colonia would have been a possibility, but it was already taken by the capital of Yap, a thousand miles to the west and, along with Chuuk and Kosrae, another member of the Trust Territory and, later, the FSM.)
 A purpose-built capital would be built in the 1990s for the new country; it's at Palakir, a village a few miles west of Kolonia.

 The rock of Sokehs Island (and the rest of Pohnpei) is basalt, which matters a lot more than you might guess.